 Canva is a lot of things, but oftentimes you find it being the ultimate tool of providing things you didn’t know you needed, and then once you try those things, it’s hard to imagine how you ever got by without them.

 What is the Canva Color Picker?

-The Canva color picker – more formally known as the “color palette generator” – is an easy tool to help you figure out which colors/color codes make up a particular image—and this is any image; photo, logo, etc.
+The Canva color picker – more formally known as the “color palette generator” – is an easy tool to help you figure out which colors/color codes make up a particular image and then match those colors to other Canva elements—and this means any image; photo, logo, etc.

 Basically, if it’s an image file that can be uploaded, it’s an image that can be run through the color picker.

 Why use the tool?

-I find myself using this tool to either figure out which colors are making up my favorite photos in order to use those colors in designs that contain said photos, or, when I have a design that was created outside of Canva that I want to either recreate or use the same color scheme inside of Canva.
+I find myself using this tool to either figure out which colors are making up my favorite photos in order to use those colors in designs that contain said photos, or, when I have a design that was created outside of Canva that I want to either recreate or match the color scheme inside of Canva.

 I’ll provide both examples below, but ultimately, the tool removes any guesswork.
 Meaning, sure you can always guess and come close on colors, but why not get as close as possible if it only requires a few minutes of your time?